souravsharm/Trip-Tracker/README.md

 ## 🎮 Usage Scenarios

-### Family Travel Planning
+### Travel Planning
-- Track where each family member has been
+- Track where each member has been
 - Plan future trips based on unvisited destinations
-- Create family travel goals and achievements
+- Create travel goals and achievements

 ### Educational Tool
 - Learn about world geography
 - Discover new countries and cultures
-- Family bonding through shared experiences
+- Group bonding through shared experiences

 ### Travel Competition
-- Challenge family members to visit new places
+- Challenge members to visit new places
 - Track progress with color-coded achievements
 - Create friendly competition